OlgaStarikova/online-book-store/README.md

 }
 ```

+  ***Tutorial video for Swagger using***
-This video will help you understand what you need to do to log in:
++This video will help you understand what you need to do to log in:

 https://github.com/user-attachments/assets/9b209410-33da-451a-8656-c50ed69fd5eb

 Authorization is necessary for getting access to data.

-For an example of how to make a request, watch this video:
++For an example of how to make a request, watch this video:

 https://github.com/user-attachments/assets/19caabe5-7ec2-4904-9d24-59b6823a71f0